-- Are there inconsistencies in the evidence of the various users which could undermine their evidence? - Is it possible for the route of the path to be that shown on the map accompanying the application (e.g. would the route shown on the application involve people walking through a barn)? - Is there any evidence on the ground that the route has been used?
+- Are there inconsistencies in the evidence of the various users which could undermine their evidence? - Is it possible for the route of the path to be that shown on the map accompanying the application (e.g. would the route shown on the application involve people walking through a barn or over a river at a point where there is no bridge)? - Is there any evidence on the ground that the route has been used?
 If not, photographic evidence showing that the route shows no sign of use may assist in some cases. - Were any of the users exercising a private right of access that has been granted to them, rather than a public right of way? (e.g. an easement to access their property?).
 Details of private rights of way may be shown on your title deeds/the land registry documents. - Have you given permission to anyone to use the route?
 If so, this could be used to challenge their evidence that those individuals have used the route as of right.